-Below are guidelines that will be helpful when you fish lowa.
+Below are guidelines that will be helpful when you fish Iowa.
 However, it is not a complete list of all fishing regulations and always be sure laws haven't changed.
 For more information, visit www.iowadnr.gov or contact the DNR Central Office in Des Moines at 515-725-8200.

-- STREAM CLASSIFICATION.
+• STREAM CLASSIFICATION.
 Before you plan your trip, it is important to understand how trout waters are classified in Clayton County.
 The trout management in Iowa divides trout fisheries into the three categories listed below.
-Please read each definition to gain an understanding of which stream segments contain catchable trout, are open to the public or require permission from property owners. - catchable stocked regularly with catchable-sized trout that measure 10 to 12 inches in length.
+Please read each definition to agin an understanding of which stream segments contain catchable trout, are open to the public, or require permission from property owners.

+CATCHABLE STOCKED STREAMS are open to the public and stocked regularly with catchable-sized trout that measure 10 to 12 inches in length.
 PUT-AND-GROW STREAMS are stocked with fingerling trout, or have wild naturally reproducing trout populations.
 These streams do not receive catchable-sized trout, but provide wild trout fishing experiences.
-P&G streams are on private property and REQUIRE landowner permission to fish. - catchable-sized trout, but provide wild trout fishing experiences.
 P&G streams are on private property and REQUIRE landowner permission to fish.
 RESTRICTIVE REGULATION (RR) STREAMS are open to the public and can only be fished using artificial lures.
-RR streams include catch-and-release for all trout in posted areas of Ensign Hollow Creek and a 14-inch minimum length limit on brown trout in posted areas of Bloody Run Creek. - IOWA'S TROUT SEASON. lowa's trout season differs from Minnesota, Wisconsin & Illinois in that the state offers continuous year-round fishing for brook, brown and rainbow trout.
-DAILY BAG LIMIT.
+RR streams include catch-and-release for all trout in posted areas of Ensign Hollow Creek and a 14-inch minimum length limit on brown trout in posted areas of Bloody Run Creek.

+- IOWA'S TROUT SEASON.
+Iowa's trout season differs from Minnesota, Wisconsin & Illinois in that the state offers continuous year-round fishing for brook, brown and rainbow trout. • DAILY BAG LIMIT.
 The daily bag limit for trout is five and the possession limit is 10. - FISHING LICENSES & TROUT STAMPS.
-Anglers who fish for trout are required to pay the trout fee in addition to an lowa fishing license.
+Anglers who fish for trout are required to pay the trout fee in addition to an Iowa fishing license.
 Both expire each year in January.
 However, children under 16 years of age may fish for free and possess trout if they fish with a licensed adult who has paid the current trout fee and they limit their combined catch to the day limit of five trout.
 If young anglers want to fish for and keep their own limit of trout, they only need to purchase the trout fee.